Magnetic-core memory: Developers

 In April 2011, Forrester recalled, "the Wang use of cores did not have any influence on my development of random-access memory.
 The Wang memory was expensive and complicated.
 As I recall, which may not be entirely correct, it used two cores per binary bit and was essentially a delay line that moved a bit forward.
 To the extent that I may have focused on it, the approach was not suitable for our purposes."
 He describes the invention and associated events, in 1975.
 Forrester has since observed, "It took us about seven years to convince the industry that random-access magnetic-core memory was the solution to a missing link in computer technology.
 Then we spent the following seven years in the patent courts convincing them that they had not all thought of it first."

-A third developer involved in the early development of core was Jan A. Rajchman at RCA.
+A third developer involved in the early development of core memory was Jan A. Rajchman at RCA.
 A prolific inventor, Rajchman designed a unique core system using ferrite bands wrapped around thin metal tubes, building his first examples using a converted aspirin press in 1949.
-Rajchman later developed versions of the Williams tube and led development of the Selectron.
+Rajchman later developed versions of the Williams tube and led the development of the Selectron.

 Two key inventions led to the development of magnetic core memory in 1951.
 The first, An Wang's, was the write-after-read cycle, which solved the problem of how to use a storage medium in which the act of reading erased the data read, enabling the construction of a serial, one-dimensional shift register (of 50 bits), using two cores to store a bit.
 A Wang core shift register is in the Revolution exhibit at the Computer History Museum.
 The second, Forrester's, was the coincident-current system, which enabled a small number of wires to control a large number of cores enabling 3D memory arrays of several million bits.
-The first use of core was in the Whirlwind computer, and Project Whirlwind's "most famous contribution was the random-access, magnetic core storage feature."
+The first use of magnetic core was in the Whirlwind computer, and Project Whirlwind's "most famous contribution was the random-access, magnetic core storage feature."
 Commercialization followed quickly.
 Magnetic core was used in peripherals of the ENIAC in 1953, the IBM 702 delivered in July 1955, and later in the 702 itself.
 The IBM 704 (1954) and the Ferranti Mercury (1957) used magnetic-core memory.

 It was during the early 1950s that Seeburg Corporation developed one of the first commercial applications of coincident-current core memory storage in the "Tormat" memory of its new range of jukeboxes, starting with the V200 developed in 1953 and released in 1955.
 Numerous uses in computing, telephony and industrial process control followed.